The Banking Regulation Review: International Initiatives

 Individual aspects of the Roadmap are allocated to SSBs, including the Basel Committee.

 The Roadmap was accompanies by two further reports on Promoting Climate-Related Disclosures and the Availability of Data with which to Monitor and Assess Climate-Related Risks to Financial Stability.

 1 Jan Putnis is a partner and Tolek Petch is a senior associate at Slaughter and May.

-2 Argentina, Australia, Belgium, Brazil, Canada, China, the European Union, France, Germany, Hong Kong, India, Indonesia, Italy, Japan, Korea, Luxembourg, Mexico, the Netherlands, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
-(In addition to member organisations, a number of institutions currently hold observer status.
-These include country observers: the Central Bank of Chile/Banking and Financial Institutions Supervisory Agency, the Central Bank of Malaysia and the Central Bank of the United Arab Emirates; and the following supervisory groups and international agencies or bodies: Bank of International Settlements, Basel Consultative Group, European Banking Authority, European Commission and International Monetary Fund.)
+2 Argentina, Australia, Belgium, Brazil, Canada, China, the European Union, France, Germany, Hong Kong SAR, India, Indonesia, Italy, Japan, Korea, Luxembourg, Mexico, the Netherlands, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
+(In addition to members, a number of institutions currently hold observer status.
+These include as country observers: the Central Bank of Chile/Banking and Financial Institutions Supervisory Agency, the Central Bank of Malaysia and the Central Bank of the United Arab Emirates; and the following supervisory groups and international agencies or bodies: the Bank for International Settlements, the Basel Consultative Group, the European Banking Authority, the European Commission and the International Monetary Fund.)

 3 Basel Committee on Banking Supervision Charter, Paragraph 1.